rappopo/dab-couch-es/README.md

 A [Rappopo DAB](https://github.com/rappopo/dab) implementation for CouchDB 2.0 AND Elasticsearch for finding documents.

-You might ask yourself, why this useless package if there are already [@rappopo/dab-couch](https://github.com/rappopo/dab-couch) and [@rappopo/dab-es](https://github.com/rappopo/dab-es)?
-Well, this package is a thin wrapper around those two.
-Only the `find` method is taken from @rappopo/dab-es, while the rest are from @rappopo/dab-couch.

-I make this stupid package because I work alot with both CouchDB and Elasticsearch.
-Both systems are connected to each other through [@rappopo/nesu](https://github.com/rappopo/nesu) in the back, which basically listen to CouchDB changes stream and forward it to Elasticsearch for indexing.

-So whenever I create/update/delete document on CouchDB, it will be ready for querying in Elasticsearch.
-Perfecto!
-Right?
-Or, ... emh... still pretty stupid isn't it ??

 ## Installation

 Simply invoke this command in your project folder: